JDonner/TreeKernel/README.md

 This is MIT licensed (see LICENSE), and commercially useable.
 If you need a different one just ask.

-This is useless on its own, it needs to be integrated into an SVM library, the two candidates I originally had in mind were:
+To be useful this needs to be integrated into an SVM library, the two candidates I had in mind were:
     libSVM - [github](https://github.com/cjlin1/libsvm), [home](http://www.csie.ntu.edu.tw/~cjlin/libsvm)
 and:
     Dlib - [home](http://dlib.net/ml.html)

+Build tree-parser before tree-kernel, as tree-kernel uses tree-parser. tree-kernel relies on the current directory structure, though that should be easy enough to change.
+This is GNU Makefile, and GCC based, but it's not too complicated and should be easily tweakable for other systems.

 There are several optimizations possible - templating out sigma, making NodePairsDeltaTable an unordered_map, but most of all, storing